bojeran/dotfiles/.setup-os/windows/README.md

       to use a Webcam

 - **Disable Windows Defender**
+  - The only sustainable and clean method to get rid of Windows Defender seems to be installing a fresh windows instance without it.
+Check out the ntlite based windows installation method.
   - The following will probably not work and in the end you might need a script which runs on every Windows start.
 But you can try.
   - Read about [Tamper Protection]( https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/prevent-changes-to-security-settings-with-tamper-protection?view=o365-worldwide)
   - Go to Windows Security Settings and disable everything.
 Most importantly `Realtime Protection` and